DiTsi/impulse-docs/docs/concepts.md

 ## Incident

-Incident is a message representation of alert with actual status.
+Incident is a messege representation of alert with actual status.

 ### Structure
 Starting from [`v1.0.0`](https://github.com/DiTsi/impulse/releases/tag/v1.0.0) incident messages have such structure: